MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/formatting-model-dropdown.md

 *Dropdown* slice is a simple formatting slice which is used to represent *enumeration* object type from `capabilities.json` file.
 There are two dropdown slices - **ItemDropdown* and *AutoDropdown**.

-Their difference is that for AutoDropdown slice you need to declare its enumeration items list under the appropriante object in `capabilities.json` file, and for ItemDropdown slice in the formatting settings class.
+Their difference is that for AutoDropdown slice you need to declare its enumeration items list under the appropriate object in `capabilities.json` file, and for ItemDropdown slice in the formatting settings class.

 ## Example: Dropdown implementation